Project 1 - Early Learning Centre, Sri Lanka

 Nine out of ten people facing poverty in Sri Lanka live in rural areas.
 Many who live in poverty have no means of escaping it or helping their children to do so and as it is very difficult for the poorest people to save money and protect themselves from shocks like illness or death, the cycle continues.

-We have established a dedicated learning centre with its first classroom area now being used by our first young students, despite the restrictions imposed by the Covid-19 lockdowns.
-Eventually we see that this centre will serve as a place for pre-school learning for the under fives, after-school study, to act as a community centre where support and guidance can be provided and a place where information can be shared.
+We are working with Lily's Pre-School, a dedicated learning centre, in Walliwala, close to Weligama, with its first classroom area now being used by a small group of young students, although significantly hampered by the restrictions imposed by the Covid-19 lockdowns.
+Eventually this centre will serve as a place for pre-school learning for the under fives, after-school study, to act as a community centre where support and guidance can be provided and a place where information can be shared.

-It is a place for young children to be stimulated by the adventure playground that will be built this summer, developing gross motor and minor motor skills.
-We also plan to promote the learning of the English language by innovative computer-aided methods as we see this as an important route out of poverty.
+It is a place for young children to be stimulated by the environment that will include an adventure playground to develop gross motor and minor motor skills.
+The learning centre will promote the learning of the English language by face to face and on-line classes as this as an important route out of poverty.

-We are also planning to reach out to the most needy pregnant women to include them in the first 1,000 days of life project, supporting their nutrition, healthcare, education and protection for them and their children.
+We support a growing number of families by providing monthly food, milk and vitamins and other essential items and ensure the children are able to attend classes and have the resources they need.
+A future intended project is to reach out to the most needy pregnant young women to include them in the first 1,000 days of life project, supporting their nutrition, healthcare and education and protection for them and their infants.

 Thank you for your support!